-As modelled in Section 3, goods are internationally traded.
-We treat retail and services as nontraded.
+While we model goods as internationally traded, we treat retail and services as nontraded.
 To accommodate the data, we introduce exogenous services trade deficits D_n^S as well as exogenous goods trade deficits D_n^G for each country n.
 Total labor income (which corresponds to GDP) is: